Skip to Main Content

 Authorized Access to Student Data

 The Student Affairs Web (SAWeb) portal has a suite of reports that authorized staff use frequently.
 They can also use SAWeb to request student record data by submitting a Registrar’s Service Request (RSR).
-Charges, if any, vary depending on the request and the requestor.
+Charges, if any, vary depending on the request and the requester.

 In the RSR application, see the Registrar’s Office Policy on Access to Student Data and the recharge and billing policy.